praw-dev/praw/docs/getting_started/configuration/prawini.rst

 .. warning::

-    The ConfigParser instance is cached internally at the class level, it is shared across all instances of :class:`.Reddit` and once set it's not overridden by future invocations.
+    The :py:class:`configparser.ConfigParser` instance is cached internally at the class level, it is shared across all instances of :class:`.Reddit` and once set it's not overridden by future invocations.